-Diawara, (2009) conducted an economic study on household demand for improved municipal solid waste disposal services in Malaysia, with households as the unit of analysis because they are the direct users of solid waste disposal facilities.
+Diawara (2009) conducted an economic study on household demand for improved municipal solid waste disposal services in Malaysia, with households as the unit of analysis because they are the direct users of solid waste disposal facilities.
 The results of the study show a strong influence of perception and distance factor on the public choice pattern for waste disposal options.

-Diawara (2009) shows in his thesis that, on the whole, people with a high standard of living, living in apartment buildings or in high-standard villas in the primitive nucleus, put their rubbish in bags or bins while waiting for the collection trucks to pass by (80%), tasks that are generally entrusted to domestic servants (90%) or to the security guards responsible for guarding the residences and villas.

-Parrot & al (2009) on the other hand, shows that there is a relationship between the standard of living and the daily ratio.
+Moreover, he shows in his thesis that, on the whole, people with a high standard of living, living in apartment buildings or in high-standard villas in the primitive nucleus, put their rubbish in bags or bins while waiting for the collection trucks to pass by (80%), tasks that are generally entrusted to domestic servants (90%) or to the security guards responsible for guarding the residences and villas.
+Parrot & al (2009), on the other hand, shows that there is a relationship between the standard of living and the daily ratio.
 Numerous studies have also indicated the importance of the population's lifestyle, type of housing, eating habits and the influence of the seasons on the quantity and quality of waste produced.
 (Aloueimine, Matejka, Zurbrugg, & Sidi Mohamed, 2006; Thonart, Diabate, Hiligsmann, & Lardinois, 2005).

 Manga & al (2008) aim to investigate the factors that explain agricultural household waste management behaviour in Yaoundé.
 The results indicate that family size and the accessibility of a neighbourhood increase the likelihood of having waste disposal facilities compared to waste recycling and/or disposal in open areas.
-On the other hand, farm remoteness, low farm income, accessibility of a neighborhood, total amount of waste generated, and agricultural experience of the head of the household are the determinants of organic recycling at the farm household level.
-Thus, in order to avoid untidy piles of garbage and to encourage the best choice of waste disposal, the distance between households and garbage bins should be reduced.

 Ngambi (2015) in his work shows that household income has a significant impact on the use of refuse bins; he also shows that the income of residents, regardless of where they live, provides an indication of the standard of living of households.